 Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
-We are highly dependent on our management, scientific and medical personnel, including our President and Chief Executive Officer, our Chief Scientific Officer, our Chief Medical Officer and our Chief Operating Officer, as well as our executives at Aduro Biotech Europe.
-The loss of the services of any of our executive officers, other key employees, and other scientific and medical advisors, and our inability to find suitable replacements could result in delays in product development and harm our business.
+We are highly dependent on our management, scientific and medical personnel, including our President and Chief Executive Officer, our Chief Scientific Officer, our Chief Medical Officer and our Chief Financial Officer, as well as Vice President of Antibody Research and European site head in the Netherlands.
+The loss of the services of any of our executive officers other key employees and other scientific and medical advisors, and our inability to find suitable replacements, could result in delays in product development and harm our business.
 The Northern California region is headquarters to many other biopharmaceutical companies and many academic and research institutions.
 Competition for skilled personnel in our market is intense and may limit our ability to hire and retain highly qualified personnel on acceptable terms or at all.